cloud-solutions/zend-sentry/README.md

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry is `1.5.3`.
+The current version of ZendSentry is `2.0.0`.
+It supports Zend Framework >= 2.5.3.
+For older versions see the legacy branch and tags in the 1.* series.

 #Latest Changes
-- Fix: Error reporting level needs to be configurable through config and must not be null
+- Fix problem introduced by ZF BC break in ZF version 2.5.3 and branch of legacy branch

 #Important Changes
+- 2.0.0: New major version for ZF >=2.5.3
 - 1.5.2: Configurable error messages
 - 1.4.0: Raven configuration can now be overwritten through ZendSentry configuration if needed
 - 1.2.0: supports tags, every logging action returns the Sentry event_id, Raven is registered as Service